Boellis/prehab/README.md

 python -m venv venv
 source venv/bin/activate  # Windows: venv\Scripts\activate
 ```
-3. Install Dependencies
-Navigate to your projects root directory(the folder where you cloned your repository in to) and run either
+3. Install dependencies by navigating to your projects root directory(the folder where you cloned your repository) and run either
 ```
 pip install -r requirements.txt
 ```